haysch/ROOPLInt/README.md

 The web interface contains a different license, which can be found in the `web/` folder.

 To ease of setting up and ensuring reproducability of the web service, this solution contains a `Dockerfile`.
-The `Dockerfile` builds the `ROOPLInt` project and then copies the executable to the web interface, along with the test examples.
+The `Dockerfile` builds the `ROOPLPP` project and then copies the executable to the web interface, along with the test examples.